 In general, a Self-Directed IRA LLC may be funded by a transfer from another IRA account or through a Self-Directed IRA Rollover from an eligible defined contribution plan.
 Eligible defined contribution plans include qualified 401(k) retirement plans under Internal Revenue Code Section 401(a), 403(a), 403(b), and governmental 457(b) plans.

 What is the most Common Way to Fund a Self-Directed IRA?

-Transfers and rollovers are types of transactions that allow movements of assets between like IRAs – Traditional IRA to Traditional IRA and Roth IRA to Roth IRA.
+Transfers and rollovers are types of transactions that allow movements of assets between like IRAs – Traditional IRA to Self-Directed IRA and Roth IRA to Self-Directed Roth IRA.
 An IRA transfer is the most common method of funding a Self-Directed IRA LLC or Self-Directed Roth IRA.

 IRA Transfers to a Self-Directed IRA with a Traditional IRA

 An IRA-to-IRA transfer is one of the most common methods of moving assets from one IRA to another.
 A transfer usually occurs between two separate financial organizations, but a transfer may also occur between IRAs held at the same organization.
 If an IRA transfer is handled correctly the transfer is neither taxable nor reportable to the IRS.
 With an IRA transfer, the IRA holder directs the transfer, but does not actually receive the IRA assets.
 Instead, the transaction in completed by the distributing and receiving financial institutions.
 In order for the IRA transfer to be tax-free and penalty-free, the IRA holder must not receive the IRA funds in a transfer.
 Rather, the check must be made payable to the new IRA custodian.
 Also, there is no reporting or withholding to the IRS on an IRA transfer.